Janusz Piekałkiewicz

-Janusz Piekałkiewicz (1925 in Warsaw – March 9, 1988) was a Polish underground soldier, historian, writer, as well as a television and cinema director and producer.
-He was a world-renowned author on many aspects of World War II history; over 30 of his books have been printed, most of them in German, and later translated to other languages.
-He also wrote from his experiences during the war and specialized in detailing operations within the secret services.
-A unique characteristic of many of his books is that chapters contain two parts.
-Firstly, he describes details and contemporary quoted sources and then, in the second part, he provides analysis and his own commentaries to those events.
-According to critics, this results in a very objective presentation of the material.
+Janusz Piekałkiewicz (1925 – March 9, 1988) was a Polish underground soldier, historian, writer, as well as a television and cinema director and producer.
+He was an author on many aspects of World War II history.
+He wrote from his experiences during the war and specialized in detailing operations within the secret services.
 In addition to his well-known history books, he also wrote books about treasure hunting.

 In homeland

 Piekałkiewicz was born in Warsaw, Poland.
 His uncle was professor Jan Piekałkiewicz, a leader of the Polish resistance, who was murdered by the Gestapo in 1943.
 At the age of seventeen, Janusz joined the Armia Krajowa (the Home Army), later participated in the Warsaw Uprising, and spent the remainder of the war in the Sachsenhausen concentration camp.
 After graduating from high school in 1946, he began studies at the National Film School in Łódź, in the Film Production Department.
 He also studied contemporary history.
 After three years, he was barred from continuing studies, because he was a dissident and did not subscribe to the official views of the government.
 Barring further studies because of this was also known as for political reasons.
-He then worked as an assistant producer and wrote screenplays for popular science films – which also did not have a chance to be made because of political reasons.
+He then worked as an assistant producer and wrote screenplays for popular science films, which also did not have a chance to be made because of political reasons.
 His passion was the Tatra mountains, therefore, he moved to Zakopane and worked as a mountaineering guide.